manychat/dynamic_block_docs/instagram/README.md

       }
     }

-## Sending image
+## Sending images
 This response is used to send image files.
-Messenger supports JPG, PNG and GIF images.
-The `"actions"`, `"quick_replies"` properties are optional.
+The `"actions"` and `"quick_replies"` properties are optional.

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "telegram" is also supported "messages": [
           {
             "type": "image",